granule-project/granule/TESTING.md

     stack test

-Individual parts of the integration test suite can be run via inclusion or exclusion, e.g., to run just unit tests is `SynthSpec.hs` run :
+Individual parts of the suite can be run by package.
+For example, the following just runs the unit tests for the frontend:

-    stack test --ta "-m SynthSpec"
+   stack test granule-frontend

 # Integration tests